Health Issues for Gay Teens

 Sexuality and U

 HIV and young men who have sex with men.
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/healthyyouth/sexualbehaviors/pdf/hiv%5Ffactsheet%5Fymsm.pdf.
-Published June 2012.
-Accessed April 3, 2013.
+Available at: https://www.cdc.gov/healthyyouth/sexualbehaviors/pdf/hiv%5Ffactsheet%5Fymsm.pdf.
+Accessed March 17, 2017.

 Kitts RL.
 Barriers to optimal care between physicians and lesbian, gay, bisexual, transgender, and questioning adolescent patients.